The local image problem for complex analytic maps: The image of the map germ

 If $\im (f,g)$ is a well defined set germ at the origin, then either $(\im(f,g), 0)=(\bC^2,0)$ or $(\im(f,g),0)=(C, 0)$ where $(C,0)\subset (\bC^2,0)$ is an irreducible complex curve germ. \end{proposition}

 To prove this proposition we need the following: \begin{lemma} Suppose that $X$ is a complex space and $F:X\to \bC^2$ is a holomorphic map.
-Then $\im F$ can be written as a disjoint union $U\sqcup A$, where $U$ is a (possibly empty) open subset of $\bC^2$ and $A$ has 3-Hausdorff measure equal to 0. \end{lemma} \begin{proof} We prove the statement by induction on $\dim X$.
-For $\dim X=0$ there is nothing to prove.
-Assume that we have proved the statement for $\dim X=n-1$ and we prove it for $\dim X=n$.
+Then $\im F$ can be written as a disjoint union $U\sqcup A$, where $U$ is a (possibly empty) open subset of $\bC^2$ and $A$ has 3-Hausdorff measure equal to 0. \end{lemma} \begin{proof} We stratify $X$ by the rank of $F$ and write $X=M_2\sqcup M_1\sqcup M_0$, where the $M_j$'s are complex manifolds, such that $F_{|M_j}$ has rank $j$.
+Note that $M_j$ is not necessarily connected and its connected components may not have the same dimension.
+Then $F(M_2)$ is open and $F(M_1\cup M_0)$ is a countable union of complex curves or points and hence has 3-Hausdorff measure equal to 0.
+The subsets $U:=F(M_2)$ and $A:=F(X)\setminus U \subset F(M_1\cup M_0)$ verify our claim. \end{proof}